Illinois–Michigan football series: 2010: Big Ten record 132 points scored

 On November 6, 2010, Michigan defeated Illinois in triple overtime 67–65.
 The 132 points scored was the highest combined point total in Big Ten Conference history.
 Illinois' 65 points were also the most ever allowed by Michigan.
 It was also the highest scoring game in the NCAA's Football Bowl Subdivision since Navy defeated North Texas by a 74–62 score in 2007.
 Michigan's 419 passing yards in the game broke the program's single-game record of 396 yards, which was set against Michigan State in 1999.
 Roy Roundtree also set a Michigan record with 246 receiving yards, breaking the previous mark of 197 yards by Jack Clancy.
 The two teams combined for a total of 1,237 yards of offense, breaking the record of 1,189 set against Northwestern in 2000.

 2011–present: Big Ten realignment

 The Big Ten realigned into two divisions after the 2011 addition of Nebraska and the 2014 additions of Maryland and Rutgers.
 Illinois and Michigan were placed in opposite divisions, meaning the two teams would no longer play each other annually.
 Since the 2011 realignment, the football teams have met five times: 2011 in Champaign, 2012 in Ann Arbor, 2016 in Ann Arbor, 2019 in Champaign, and 2022 in Ann Arbor, all Michigan victories.
+After the 2024 additions of Oregon, UCLA, USC, and Washington, the Big Ten eliminated the divisional format and announced future conference schedules from 2024 to 2028.
+The football teams will meet twice during this span, 2024 in Champaign and 2027 in Ann Arbor.

+When the teams met in October 2024, 100 years and a day after Red Grange's breakout performance against Michigan, Illinois celebrated the long history of the series by conducting a rededication ceremony for Memorial Stadium and wearing throwback uniforms and hand-painted helmets from the Grange era.
+Illinois beat Michigan, their first game against the Wolverines since 2009 and also their first victory over a ranked Michigan since 1983.